vmware-labs/wasm-workers-server/docs/docs/languages/go.md

 1. Compile the project to Wasm ([WASI](https://wasi.dev/)):

-    ```bash
+    ```shell-session
     tinygo build -o fetch.wasm -target wasi fetch.go
     ```

 1. Create a `fetch.toml` file with the following content.
-It enables the worker to perform the HTTP request to that host.
-By default, HTTP requests are forbidden.
+It enables the worker to perform HTTP requests to that host given that, by default, HTTP requests are forbidden.

   Note the name of the TOML file must match the name of the worker.
 In this case we have `fetch.wasm` and `fetch.toml` in the same folder: